South Korea’s Ham Jeong-woo eyes spot at British Open as he extends lead at S’pore Open

 But a strong start to the US$2 million (S$2.55 million) event has put that on his radar, as he holds a two-stroke lead with a 10-under 132 total after shooting a three-under 68 in the second round on April 24.

-The top two finishers in Singapore who are not already exempt will earn berths to the prestigious Major, which takes place at Royal Birkdale from July 12 to 19.
+The top two finishers in Singapore who are not already exempt will earn berths to the prestigious Major at Royal Birkdale from July 12 to 19.

 World No. 735 Ham said: “I honestly wasn’t really thinking too much about The Open.